-- 4 cups hot Turkey Broth or Simple Vegetable Broth
+- 4 cups hot turkey stock or vegetable stock

 - Freshly ground black pepper

-Put the oil and butter in the big skillet (or other saucepan) and place over medium heat.
-When the butter melts, dump in the onions and shallots and 1/4 teaspoon of salt and stir well.
-Heat the onions to a slow sizzle and cook for 6 minutes or more—stirring often—until they’re soft, wilted and shiny, without any browning.
+Put the oil and butter in a large skillet and place over medium heat.
+When the butter melts, dump in the onions and shallots and half the salt and stir well.
+Heat to a slow sizzle and cook for 6 minutes or more—stirring often—until the onions are soft, wilted and shiny, without any browning.

-Pour all the mushrooms into the pan—both the chopped porcini and sliced mushrooms—spread and toss them in the pan.
-Sprinkle another 1/4 teaspoon salt, drop in the herb bouquet, toss briefly, raise the heat a bit and cover the pan.
-Cook covered for about 3 minutes—shake the pan now and then— to sweat the mushrooms.
+Pour all the mushrooms into the pan, and spread them out .
+Sprinkle in the remaining salt, drop in the herb bouquet, then toss briefly and cover the pan.
+Raise the heat a bit and cook covered for about 3 minutes, shaking the pan now and then to sweat the mushrooms.